Kelly Holcomb: Cleveland Browns

-A backup to Peyton Manning of Indianapolis, Holcomb was cut in the 2001 off-season to be allowed to compete for the starting job with the Cleveland Browns, following Bruce Arians who left as the QB coach of the Colts to become the offensive coordinator of the Browns.
+Holcomb was released by Indianapolis on February 28, 2001, to be allowed to compete for the starting job with the Cleveland Browns, following Bruce Arians who left as the QB coach of the Colts to become the offensive coordinator of the Browns.
 The Browns had drafted Tim Couch with the number 1 pick in the 1999 draft.
 During their time in Cleveland, Holcomb occasionally outshined the former number one pick.
 In his first season as a Brown, Holcomb played in only one game which he completed seven of twelve passes for 114 yards and a passing touchdown.
-In Holcomb's second season he played in four games and started two games in which he threw eight touchdowns and four interceptions with 790 passing yards.
-In 2003, his third season, he had more playing time playing ten games and starting eight of them.
-He replaced Tim Couch as starting quarterback during that season.
-In that season he threw ten touchdowns and twelve interceptions and had a strong play-off performance in a loss to the Steelers where he threw for 429 yards and three touchdowns, nearly leading a late comeback to win the game.
+In Holcomb's second season in 2002, he played in four games and started two games in which he threw eight touchdowns and four interceptions with 790 passing yards.
+In January 2003, Holcomb started in place of an injured Couch in the Wild Card round against the Pittsburgh Steelers.
+Holcomb became the third quarterback in playoff history to throw for more than 400 yards.
+He finished the game with 429 yards, a new postseason record for a regulation game, but Cleveland lost 36–33.

+In 2003, Holcomb's third season, he had more playing time playing ten games and starting eight of them.
+He replaced Couch as starting quarterback during that season.
+Overall in 2003, he threw ten touchdowns and twelve interceptions.
 In his final season as a Brown Jeff Garcia replaced him as starting quarterback.
 Holcomb only played in four games and started two of them in which he threw seven touchdowns and five interceptions with 737 yards passing.